Xithrius/twitch-tui/README.md

 ### Setup:

 1. Make sure you have both Cargo and installed from the [rust-lang website](https://www.rust-lang.org/learn/get-started).
 Make sure the Cargo binary folder is appended to your `$PATH` environment variable.
 2. Get an OAuth token from [Twitch](https://twitchapps.com/tmi/), and have it ready to put into the `token` variable in the `config.toml` file that you create.
 This `config.toml` file should be created in `~/.config/ttc/config.toml` if you're on Linux or MacOS.
-If on Windows, place it at `%appdata%/ttc/config.toml` instead.
+If on Windows, place it in `%appdata%/ttc/config.toml` instead.
-3. Run `cargo install twitch-terminal-chat` and follow the instructions that it prints.
+3. Run `cargo install terminal-twitch-chat` and follow the instructions that it prints.
 5. You should now be able to run `ttc` from anywhere now.
 Have fun!